Dartmouth

 Having walked further up along the harbour side, a view back over the variety of boats moored here.

 At the opposite end of the harbour to the Lower Ferry is...
 Higher Ferry!
-A chain ferry, it uses paddle wheels to propel it across the river.
+A chain ferry, this one used paddle wheels to propel it across the river.
 This is the main way across for cars but the queues can get lengthy at busy times.

 Near Dartmouth is Slapton with its long shingle beach seen here looking south towards the village of Torcross.